SAP-samples/btp-ai-sustainability-bootcamp/README.md

 - Building a deep learning [Image Segmentation Model](src/ai-models/defect-detection) on product images with SAP AI Core for automatic Defeat Detection in production lines
 - Building a deep learning [Sound Anomaly Classification Model](src/ai-models/predictive-maintenance) on acoustical sounds of machinery with SAP AI Core for condition monitoring based Predictive Maintenance
 - Configure and Deploy the [sustainable-smart-factory-app](src/sustainable-smart-factory-app)(CAP based) to your own SAP HANA Cloud
-- Creating a Plant 360 story to analyse Production and Sustainability KPIs of plant such as production, defective rate, energy consumption and CO2 emission etc SAP Analytics Cloud.
+- Creating a Plant 360 story to analyze Production and Sustainability KPIs of plant such as production, defective rate, energy consumption and CO2 emission etc SAP Analytics Cloud.
 - Maintenance Cost Planning with Predictive Planning of SAP Analytics Cloud for Planning.
 - Sustainability Planning and Energy Rate Prediction with Predictive Planning of SAP Analytics Cloud for Planning.

 ### Target Audience
-The bootcamp showcases an end-to-end process of building intelligence and sustainabality scenarios on SAP BTP with AI and Planning, which involve several personas as below, also as a reflection of real-life to build an industry cloud solution of Intelligence and Sustainability.
+The bootcamp showcases an end-to-end process of building intelligence and sustainability scenarios on SAP BTP with AI and Planning, which involve several personas as below, also as a reflection of real-life to build an industry cloud solution of Intelligence and Sustainability.
 * Data Scientist or Machine Learning Engineer, who are responsible for building, training and serving AI Models as APIs.
 * Application Developer, who is in charge of creating a cloud-based application which will extend the backend ERP with industry-related business process in a side-by-side manner, record and collect the sustainability data in daily business process, and inference the AI Models APIs.
-* Enterprise Planning Consultant or Analytics Consultant, who can help to make sense of the sustainability KPIs along with business KPIs for coporate performance management, and assure the planning and execution of sustainability goals.
+* Enterprise Planning Consultant or Analytics Consultant, who can help to make sense of the sustainability KPIs along with business KPIs for corporate performance management, and assure the planning and execution of sustainability goals.

 ### Solution Architecture
 ![Solution Architecture](resources/solution-architecture-full.png)